High School Looking for Community Funds

 The reason for this letter is to ask for your help in whatever ways you can provide to support to our local high school.
 We are operating on a shoestring budget under the state’s weighted student formula that, this year, provides barely sufficient funds to run a small high school such as ours.

 So far in the current school year, teachers have received no funds at all for classroom supplies much less for new classroom books.
-From basic items such as staples, pens, and glue sticks to higher cost supplies such as printer ink, teachers are buying needed items out of pocket, borrowing from colleagues, or just doing without.
+From basic items such as staples, pens, and glue sticks to higher cost equipment and supplies such as printer ink, teachers are buying needed items out of pocket, borrowing from colleagues, or just doing without.

 You can provide a big service to our current students by looking around your house for mislaid school workbooks and textbooks and dropping them off at the high school, or for that matter, at the public library or at any one of the elementary schools on island.
 We just do not have the money to replace these books, and we need your help.